 - Step 2: Within 24 hours of the incident, report to Health Sciences Office.
-Complete the "SRJC Health Services Incident Report" which is available on the Radiologic Technology program website under "On-Demand resources for students".
+Complete the "Santa Rosa Junior College Accident and Illness or Injury Report" which is available on the Radiologic Technology program website under "On-Demand resources for students".
 Give this report to Health Sciences staff member.
 Further instructions may be given to you. - Step 3: Within 24 hours of the incident, report to SRJC Health Services for treatment of the injury.
-A referral to an outside health care agency may be determined by the SRJC Health Services personnel. - Step 4: Follow-up with program faculty.
+A referral to an outside health care agency may be determined by the SRJC Health Services personnel.

+Step 4: Follow-up with program faculty.